Skip to main content

 Public Comments

-The public comment period ended on December 2, 2019.
-Public comments may be viewed via the Federal e-Rulemaking Portal and entering NOAA-NMFS-2019-0113 in the keyword search.
+The public comment period for the original permit ended on December 2, 2019.
+Those public comments may be viewed via the Federal e-Rulemaking Portal and entering NOAA-NMFS-2019-0113 in the keyword search.